-MBI's development was spurred by four factors.
+MBI's development was spurred by three factors.
 First was our concern about the increasing number and intensity of intractable conflicts around the world.
 When we started developing BI, intractable conflicts were seen as an important challenge, but they were being surmounted.
 Northern Ireland, South Africa, and the Cold War, for example, were all intractable conflicts that had certainly been transformed, if not resolved.
 Now in 2016, all three of these conflicts seem to be re-emerging (albeit in different form).
 At the same time, we have seen the almost total meltdown of the Middle East, the continuing intractability of many wars in Africa, a hightening of tensions in several parts of Asia, and now, an ever-deepening division within the United States that is threatening the very basis and stability of our own democracy.

 A second driving factor was Bill Ury's suggestion, many years ago, that we turn Beyond Intractability from simply an online "knowledge base" to a virtual "place" where users could "get together," talk, and brainstorm new ways of dealing with their myriad conflict challenges.
 We tried to implement this a few years ago by developing the idea of a "Collaborative Learning Community" on BI.
 We reformated the BI homepage trying to stress that idea, and hoped that users would begin to contribute their own ideas to BI, as well as learning from it and engage in conversations with each other about the material.
 A small group of users did contribute papers--particularly John Paul Lederach's graduate students at Notre Dame University, the Burgesses' graduate students at George Mason University, the University of Denver, and the University of Colorado.
 (A few other people who weren't students of ours or John Paul's contributed too.)
 But not very many other people did and the discussions didn't take off--so the idea didn't really catch on.